retiman/leetcode/README.md

 LeetCode provides support for [heaps](https://support.leetcode.com/hc/en-us/articles/360011833974-What-are-the-environments-for-the-programming-languages) via [datastructures-js/priority-queue](https://github.com/datastructures-js/priority-queue) at version `5.4.0`.
 This is the library used, because this repository is for LeetCode submissions.

+Note that LeetCode uses `require` style imports and not `import`.
+Practically that means `MaxPriorityQueue` does accept parameterized types.

 ### CoderPad